rodeinaihab/pokemon-cards/README.md

 # Pokémon Cards App

 For all Pokémon fans ✨

-this app provides you a cool view of Pokémon cards that you can scroll through.
+This app provides you a cool view of Pokémon cards that you can scroll through. 🍄

-Every card contains information about the pokémon's type, level and hit points.
+Every card contains information about the pokémon's type, level and hit points. ⚡️

-You can search for Pokémon names through the search bar and reset your search by clicking on the Pokémon ball.
-You can also filter the pokémons by their type and sort them by their hit points.
+You can search for Pokémon names through the search bar and reset your search by clicking on the Pokémon ball. 🔮

+You can also filter the pokémons by their type and sort them by their hit points. 🚀

 ### Node